 - Once the caulking is dry, apply the first coat of latex paint using a small foam roller on each of the trim pieces.

 - Using a regular size roller with a regular pile, paint the first coat of latex onto the wall.
 If you have dark walls you may want to either prime them first or use a latex paint with primer.

 - Continue the above step until you have complete coverage.
 Ours took three coats to get the finish we wanted.

-One of the next phases to this room makeover is to replace the table and chairs.
-We picked up a Duncan Phyfe table for $40.00 that is waiting in the shop for a makeover.
+One of the next phases of this room makeover is to replace the table and chairs.
+We found a Duncan Phyfe style table for $40 that is in the shop for a makeover.
 As our family continues to grow a rectangular table will fit everyone far more comfortably than the oval.
 I'm on a mission to find wood chairs with upholstered seats.
 Not an easy task it seems!

 But before we do that, we are currently working on Phase Two which is the built-in china cabinet on the back wall.
 Here's a sneak peak...

-But next I'm going to show you how I made this antique looking mirror...
+Next, I'm going to show you how to turn an ordinary mirror into an antique looking mirror...

 If you found my Board and Batten Wall tutorial helpful, please share it with a friend and/or save it on Pinterest.